lillialexis/e3db/README.md

 System.out.println ("Read the comment: " + feedbackRecord2.data.get("comment"));
 ```

-There's also a function "client.readRawRecord(id)" that fetches, but does not decrypt
+There's also a function `client.readRawRecord(id)`` that fetches, but does not decrypt
 the data, so you can see the encoded ciphertext if you like.

 ## Sharing Records

 Currently, sharing is facilitated by content type.
-Our sharing model currently allows
+Our sharing model allows
-the other party to read all records of the selected content type; we may add more
+the other party to read all records of the selected content type; we may add a more
 flexible sharing model in the near future.
 When you share data with another party,
 some crypto happens in the client to allow that party to read it, but without any
 other party having access, including us.

-In the following example, we share the record that we created above with the UUID of
+In the following example, we share the record that we created above with the `UUID` of
 Tozny's CEO Isaac.